-Fed's Powell vows to 'strike a balance' to avoid overheating economy
+Fed's Powell says he's confident 'good years' are ahead for U.S. economy

 Related: As Yellen leaves, Fed will face new challenges

-He said that "fiscal policy is becoming more stimulative," although he did not specifically mention the recently enacted Republican tax cuts or a $300 billion spending bill.
+The Fed chairman said that "fiscal policy is becoming more stimulative," although he did not specifically mention the recently enacted Republican tax cuts or the $300 billion spending bill.
 He said under these conditions, including an expected uptick in inflation, wages will increase at a "faster pace."

-The top U.S. central banker maintained policymakers' new stance that "further gradual increases" of interest rates will be necessary as the Fed works toward its two objectives, maximum employment and price stability.
+Both the tax cuts and the spending bill will add to the federal deficit.
+Lawmakers questioned Powell on whether the Fed would have to change its plans and raise interest rates faster to account for the rise in deficit spending.

+"Fiscal policy changes can have an effect, changes of this size can have an effect, and that can be seen in the path of policy," he said.
+"It's very hard to say in advance what that would be."